Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions: Numerical Results

 where $L_i$ is the total length of GB $i$ and the product $\mu_i\gamma_i$ is the \emph{apparent} reduced mobility of a given point $l_i$ on GB $i$:

-where the terms $|\vec{v_i}|$ and $\kappa_i$ are the velocity and mean curvature of GB $i$ evaluated at $l_i$.
+where the terms $|\vec{v_i}|$ and $\kappa_i$ are the velocity and mean curvature of GB $i$ evaluated at $l_i$ following the procedure described in \cite{Florez2020b}.
 Note that, one can also compute the \emph{real} value of the reduced mobility given by the product of the mobility $\mu_i$ and the local GB energy $\gamma_i$ at $l_i$, we will use the syntax $(\mu\gamma)^R$ to differentiate the \emph{real} from the \emph{apparent} reduced mobility.\\

-Figure \ref{Figure_Mean_Values}(bottom-right) illustrates the form of $\overline{\mu\gamma}^A$ during the simulation.
-Note how the heterogeneous tests show values of mean mobility around $\overline{\mu\gamma}^A = 1.0\times 10^{-7}~mm^2 \cdot s^{-1}$, with some sudden variations occurring during the disappearance of grains (where the computation of Eq.\ref{Equation_apparent_mobility} can deviate given the high values of curvature on small grains).
-Anisotropic simulations show a more complex behaviour.
-The anisotropic test without torque displays a continuously increasing apparent reduced mobility while the anisotropic test with torque finds an equilibrium state at around $\overline{\mu\gamma}^A = 1.16\times 10^{-7}~mm^2 \cdot s^{-1}$ with more frequent oscillations of larger amplitude. \\
+Figure \ref{Figure_Mean_Values}(bottom-right) illustrates the form of the relationship between $\overline{\mu\gamma}^A$ and $\overline{\mu\gamma}^R$ during the simulation.
+Note how the heterogeneous and anisotropic tests without torque show values of around $(\overline{\mu\gamma}^A)/(\overline{\mu\gamma}^R) = 1.0$, with some sudden variations occurring when some grains disappear (where the computation of Eq.\ref{Equation_apparent_mobility} can deviate given the high values of curvature on small grains).
+Anisotropic simulations with torque show a more complex behaviour with values starting at $1.0$ and an equilibrium state at around $(\overline{\mu\gamma}^A)/(\overline{\mu\gamma}^R) = 3.0$. \\

 Fig.~\ref{Figure_Join_Dot_Product}(left) gives a deeper insight into the minimization of energy given by torque terms.
-The anisotropic tests without torque seem to promote high energy states (horizontal GBs) by reducing the amount of interface with low energy, while anisotropic tests with torque quickly reduce the amount of high energy GBs by putting them in low energy configurations (diagonal and stationary-curved GBs, see also Fig.~\ref{Figure_EvolutionTopology}).\\
+Both anisotropic tests seem to promote low energy states by reducing the amount of interface with high energies.
+However, simulations with torque do so much faster, relatively to the total length of interfaces. (see also Figs.~\ref{Figure_EvolutionTopology} and \ref{Figure_EvolutionTopology_2}).\\